AI-enhanced tuning of quantum dot Hamiltonians toward Majorana modes: Results

 Results in In Fig.~\ref{fig:m_map_total}(b) and (c) show that the PINNAT models can effectively learn to identify various $H(P)$ regimes from $G$ maps and use it to significantly increase -- in comparison to Fig.~\ref{fig:m_map_total}(a) -- the regions with $\mathcal{M}>0$ by proposing corrections $\delta P$ to the subset of the parameters.
 Unsurprisingly, the models are most effective in the parameter regime covered in the training data, although some ability to \emph{generalize} on unseen parameter ranges can be noticed, especially for $t$ and $V_\mathrm{Z}$ shift in Fig.~\ref{fig:m_map_total}(b).
 On the other hand, the PINNAT that updates the \(\{\mu_n, t_n, \lambda_n\}\) exhibits difficulties in some regions in predicting appropriate corrections for the values of $t$ and $\lambda$, even though they are allowed to be modified.

-Interestingly, the model that adjusts \(\{\mu_n, V_\mathrm{Z}\}\) -- Fig.~\ref{fig:m_map_total}(c) is slightly more effective in proposing corrections, both in terms of parameter range that can be effectively corrected and the probability of MZMs emergence, as indicated by higher values of $\mathcal{M}$.
+Interestingly, the model that adjusts \(\{\mu_n, V_\mathrm{Z}\}\), presented in Fig.~\ref{fig:m_map_total}(c), is slightly more effective in proposing corrections, both in terms of parameter range that can be effectively corrected and the probability of MZMs emergence, as indicated by higher values of $\mathcal{M}$.
 This behavior is specifically worth highlighting as the model does not modify the $t_n$, $\lambda_n$ and $\Delta$ parameters, while still possessing the ability to effectively amend them by updating $\mu_n$ and $V_\mathrm{Z}$.
 These results show that $V_\mathrm{Z}$ plays a more important role in controlling the system than the hoppings $t_n$ and SOI $\lambda_n$.
-This is consistent with observations known from long chains~\cite{stanescu2024,Leumer2021}, where the magnetic field is essential to compete with the superconducting pairing to drive the system into the topological phase.
+This is consistent with observations known from Rashba wires~\cite{Alicea2012,stanescu2024}.
+Having a (perpendicular) magnetic field removes the so-called fermion doubling problem by opening a gap (at $k=0$).
+The size of this gap increases with the Zeeman field, which means that for larger Zeeman splitting there is a wider range of $\mu_n$ for which the nontrivial phase is present.
+This is what we observe.
 However, it should be noted that when the hopping parameters $t$, $\lambda$ are close to zero in the first and second rows of Fig.~\ref{fig:m_map_total}(c) the model likewise selects symmetric zero modes localized at the edge QDs with a high $\mathcal{M}$; nevertheless in this case (in the limit $t\rightarrow 0$) the system is clearly in a trivial phase~\cite{stanescu2024}.
+For $\lambda=0$ there is no possibility of realizing $p$-wave pairing in the KC, and the entire model breaks down.

+One way to mitigate this behavior is to include regularization terms in the training phase that push these parameters (t and $\lambda$) away from zero.
+However, to simplify the training procedure, we decided not to include it in this work.

 PINNAT behavior is further investigated in Fig.~\ref{fig:m_map_dots} showing how $\mathcal{M}$ changes with (a pair of selected) local parameters shift.
 In case of a shift in the $\mu_n$ parameter, both models produce comparable results -- although tuning \(\{\mu_n, t_n, \lambda_n\}\) allows one to cover a wider range of parameters, adjusting \(\{\mu_n, V_\mathrm{Z}\}\) allows to reach higher values of $\mathcal{M}$.
 Simultaneously, sweeping $t_n$ and $ \lambda_n$ produces larger discrepancies in favor of the PINNAT model that corrects the parameters \(\{\mu_n, V_\mathrm{Z}\}\).
 Nevertheless, both models demonstrate the ability to effectively correct the dot-specific parameters and increase the probability of observing desired MZM modes.